ntop/ntopng/doc/src/plugins/overview/examples.rst

 :code:`alert_flows_flood.lua` is needed under :code:`alert_definitions` to tell ntopng about this.

-The business logic stays under :code:`user_scripts` which has two sub-directories: :code:`host` and :code:`network`, each one containing lua files with the business logic necessary to trigger the alert. ntopng will execute scripts under the :code:`host` directory on every host and scripts under the :code:`network` directory on every network.
+The logic stays under :code:`user_scripts` which has two sub-directories: :code:`host` and :code:`network`, each one containing lua files with the logic necessary to trigger the alert. ntopng will execute scripts under the :code:`host` directory on every host and scripts under the :code:`network` directory on every network.